zlchanger/DoctorAgent-RL/README.md

 bash doctor-agent-rl-dynamic-wo-sft.sh
 ```

+For SFT cold start, you can use the "sft/finetune_lora_med.sh" or [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 ### 3. Run Evaluation

-The evaluation scripts and data are located in the `ragen/env/medical_consultation/evaluation/` directory.
+The evaluation scripts are located in the `ragen/env/medical_consultation/evaluation/` directory.

 ```bash
 # Example: